johngerome/nekomi/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://prettier.io/)

 Nekomi is a cute Discord bot that delivers a random cat picture or gif every day, straight to your channel.
-Just type !cat for an instant cat delivery, or let it automatically send one daily!
+Use the `/neko` slash command for an instant cat delivery, or let Nekomi automatically send one daily!
 Perfect for adding some daily cuteness to your server. 🐾

 ## Features

-- **Daily Cat Drops:** Schedules and posts a random cat image every day at 9:00 AM.
+- **Daily Cat Drops:** Automatically posts a random cat image to your chosen channel every day at your scheduled time.
 - **Slash Commands:**
   - `/neko` — Get a random cute cat image!
   - `/nekoschedule` — Check when Nekomi posts her daily cat photo!